kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ```

 **Rejected because**:

-- **Requires an API change to ResourceClaim**: Adding a typed `SharingAffinity`
-  field to `DeviceRequest` introduces a new API field, whereas supplying the
-  same constraint values via StructuredParameters in existing opaque config
-  requires no API change at all.
-The opaque config path is the preferred
-  approach per @pohly's guidance—use well-known schemas inside existing opaque
-  config rather than adding new structured fields to ResourceClaim.
+- **Wrong layer**: Sharing affinity is a property of how a *device* can be
+  shared (a hardware-modal constraint declared by the driver), not a property
+  of an individual request.
+Putting it on `DeviceRequest` would imply the
+  consumer chooses the strategy, when in reality the device dictates which
+  keys must agree across consumers.
+The proposed approach keeps the
+  declaration on `Device` (driver-side) and exposes only the per-key *values*
+  on the claim side via the typed `Structured` field.
+- **Single key only**: The shape above implies one `AttributeName`/`Value`
+  pair per request.
+Multi-key affinity (e.g., `subnet` + `pkey` + `vlan`)
+  would require either repeating the field or introducing a list, both of
+  which converge structurally to "a map of typed parameters" — which is
+  exactly what the chosen `Structured.Parameters` provides without the
+  conceptual confusion of a "Strategy" knob on the claim.

 ### Object Reference-based Affinity Matching

 An alternative approach replaces inline affinity values with external object
 references.
-Instead of embedding values in opaque config, the claim would
+Instead of embedding values in the typed `Structured.Parameters`
-reference a CRD (e.g., `NetworkConfiguration`) by name, and the device would
+map, the claim would reference a CRD (e.g., `NetworkConfiguration`) by name,
-declare which object kinds constrain sharing:
+and the device would declare which object kinds constrain sharing:

 ```yaml
 # External CRD